The U.S. Bureau of Labor Statistics predicts that nearly 140,000 new engineering jobs are expected to be around by 2026.

 - Competence - just like giving your broken car to your mechanic makes sense (in most cases), outsourcing can also allow companies to reap benefits in quality.
 Outsourcing your work can give you higher quality output since the firms who provide outsourcing services are often specialized in their particular area.
 They know the market inside and out, meaning you can receive top-notch services and products.

 - Efficiency - giving your engineers a break from the nitty-gritty can also give your company greater efficiency.
-Since your engineers can focus on their speciality, they no longer have to run around figuring out how to fix that network crash or on maintaining the company website.
+Since your engineers can focus on their speciality, they no longer have to run around figuring out how to fix that network crash or on maintaining the battery backup.

 A further aspect to consider is that the IT field is notorious for its technicality.
 Outsourcing gives your company, whatever its speciality may be, the chance to focus on the most important tasks at hand, like company growth and networking.

 Just like visiting a new country for the first time can be frightening, it would also make sense for companies to have concerns related to IT outsourcing.

 Common concerns include:

 While these can be worrisome aspects of outsourcing, it is crucial to realize that setting guidelines for your outsourcers are the best way to prevent poor work.

 - portfolio (to see what projects they’ve done)